 - Sanofi in its $4.8 billion acquisition of Ablynx NV.

-- Nexeo Solutions, Inc. in its pending $2 billion sale to Univar Inc.
+- Nexeo Solutions, Inc. in its $2 billion sale to Univar Inc. and its $640 million sale of Nexeo Solutions Plastics to One Rock Capital Partners.

 - Interval Leisure Group, Inc. in its $1.5 billion acquisition of Vistana Signature Experiences following completion of the spin-off of Vistana from Starwood Hotels and Resorts Worldwide, Inc.